SleimaD/Data-Pipeline-Dashboard/README.md

-# Data Pipeline Dashboard
+# Data Pipeline & Monitoring Dashboard

-A **hands-on data engineering and analytics project** built with **Python, Pandas, and Streamlit**.
+A **hands-on data engineering & monitoring project** built with **Python, Pandas, and Streamlit**.
-It simulates a small end-to-end data pipeline from raw log ingestion to data cleaning, anomaly detection, and interactive visualization.
+It simulates an end-to-end workflow: from raw log ingestion and cleaning to **anomaly detection** and a **monitoring dashboard** with key metrics.
-The goal is to **learn by doing** and practice how each part of a simple data workflow connects together in a clear and maintainable way.
+The goal is to **learn by doing** and practice how each part connects in a clear, maintainable way.

 ---

 ## Project Overview

-The **Data Pipeline Dashboard** is a small internal tool that:
+The **Data Pipeline & Monitoring Dashboard** is a small internal tool that:

 -  Ingests raw **Apache/Nginx log files** (or any text-based log dataset)
 -  Cleans and transforms the data into structured form (with Pandas)
 -  Detects anomalies and suspicious activity using simple logic rules
+- **Monitors key metrics** (error rate, requests/hour, top IPs, status breakdown)
 -  Displays insights and statistics in an interactive Streamlit dashboard

 It’s inspired by the type of workflow used in **data, cyber, or DevOps teams**, but simplified to show core concepts clearly.